docker/docs/engine/userguide/storagedriver/device-mapper-driver.md

 - `devicemapper` is also supported on Docker CE running on CentOS, Fedora, Ubuntu, or Debian.

-- Changing the storage driver will make any containers you have already created inaccessible on the local system.
+- Changing the storage driver makes any containers you have already created inaccessible on the local system.
 Use `docker save` to save containers, and push existing images to Docker Hub or a private repository, so that you not need to re-create them later.